microsoft/VSProjectSystem/Documentation/ItemIDs.md

 - Q: Why doesn't the project system just offer a simple and safe way to check whether an ItemID is still valid so I don't have to deal with this event handler stuff?
- **A**: Even if there were a safe way to simply ask the project system if an
-     ItemID were valid before using it, that would be imprecise since a destroyed ItemID can be recycled to represent a different item in which case it would be valid, but not have the same significance that your code
+  - A: Even if there were a safe way to simply ask the project system if an ItemID were valid before using it, that would be imprecise since a destroyed ItemID can be recycled to represent a different item in which case it would be valid, but not have the same significance that your code